-- 2-Day workshop which will involve a 8 hour per day contact session facilitated by lecturers who are subject specialists and experienced in learning facilitation; - Exercises and activities designed for students to complete as part of their independent reading activities ('mini-tests' and assignments, given during the workshop) - Material which will be supplied or suggested for students to work with - Technology-assisted learning using Blackboard
+- Two-day workshop which will involve an 8-hour per day contact session facilitated by lecturers who are subject specialists and experienced in learning facilitation. - Exercises and activities designed for students to complete as part of their independent reading activities (mini-tests and assignments, given during the workshop). - Material which will be supplied or suggested for students to work with Technology-assisted learning using Moodle Learner Management System (LMS).

+LLANNING ACTIVITIES

 ACTIVITY HOURS CREDITS

 Contact time (Lectures) 16 -

-Online - -
+Distance learning - -

 Workshops - -

 Work-based learning - -

-Independent reading/ interacting with learning material/online activities 10 -
+Independent reading/ interacting with learning material/distance activities 10 -

 Preparation for and completion of assignments and other assessment activities 16 -

 Tutorials - -

 Other (specify) 8 -

 Total hours 50 -

 Total number of credits - 0

-- The face to face offering will be a 2day workshop in either semester 1 and/or 2, of 8 hours each day. - The student will then be required to apply the theory in their workplace and complete a portion relevant to the work covered that will aid in the portfolio or preparation for the board exam.
+- The face-to-face offering will be a 2-day workshop in either semester 1 and/or 2, of 8 hours each day. - The student will then be required to apply the theory in their workplace and complete a portion relevant to the work covered that will aid in the portfolio or preparation for the board exam.